Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 ---

 ## Treasure Hunt
-The task involves determining the person who will dig the treasure first.
-We know that Little B and Little K alternate digging.
-One full cycle consists of digging x + y meters.
+The issue is to find the person who will dig the treasure first.
+It is provided that Little B and Little K take turns digging.
+One complete cycle consists of digging x + y meters.

 ### Brute Force Idea
 The brute force approach simulates each day of digging, alternating between Little B and Little K. We keep track of the total depth dug and stop when the total exceeds a, determining who digs it up first based on the day.

 ### Why Brute Force Fails
-The brute force approach fails because it simulates each day one by one, which becomes inefficient for large values of a, x, and y.
-Given that a, x, and y can be as large as 10^9, simulating every day would take an excessive amount of time, leading to poor performance for large inputs.
+The brute force technique will not be possible because it runs the days one by one, which takes a lot of time when values of a, x, and y are big.
+Because a, x, and y are at most 10^9, running each day would lead to a waste of much time, and the program would produce poor performance when there are large inputs.

 ### Key Idea
 if we know the full cycle, we can get the c modulo full cycle to find out how much digging has been done after the full cycle.